LiferayCloud/magnet/examples/config/README.md

 {"environment_message":"Custom is up and running"}%
 ```

-Note that if you don't specify a `-c` parameter and there's no configuration file based on NODE_ENV environment variable, Magnet tries to load the file `magnet.config.js`
+Note that if you don't specify a `-c` parameter and there's no [configuration file based on NODE_ENV](https://github.com/wedeploy/magnet/tree/master/examples/config#using-configuration-based-on-node_env-environment-variable), Magnet tries to load the file `magnet.config.js`
-by default, and if this file doesn't exist, it will load magnet's default configuration:
+by default, and if this file doesn't exist, it will use the default configuration values:

 ```js
 {